andreasottosson/mousetrap_monitoring/README.md

 # mousetrap_monitoring
-A simple python script for monitoring mouse traps using a Raspberry Pi using gpiozero (https://github.com/gpiozero/gpiozero/)
+A simple Python script for monitoring mouse traps using a Raspberry Pi using gpiozero (https://github.com/gpiozero/gpiozero/)

+Simply connect one wire to ground and one wire to a GPIO-pin, set those pins in the code and lightly connect the wires at the mouse trap so that when it triggers the wires are disconnected.
+Or use some fancier method like perhaps IR break beam sensors or magnet connectors or something.
+I kept it very simple.

+I also use IFTTT for push notifications so you need to make your own applet to get a valid key.
+The action name used is "trap_triggered".